Zeugwerk/zkbuild-action/README.md

 It is important that the function block implements the interface `ZCore.IUnittest`, then every method with the signature above is regarded as a test.
 You can implement as many testsuites and tests as you want.
 The [assertions interface](https://doc.zeugwerk.dev/reference/ZCore/UnitTest/IAssertions.html) offers a lot of methods to write tests.
 Extending from the function block that is tested allows to manipulate private variables of your test object.

+## Publishing a library

+When the action is successfully finished and the configuration is set to `type = Library`, there will be a library placed in the working directory of the GitHub running in the path `archive/REPO_NAME/TC3.1/PLCNAME_VERSION.library`.
+This library can then we uploaded to the Twinpack Package Manager via a seperate [publish action](https://github.com/Zeugwerk/twinpack-action).
+Of course it is also possible to process the library further in any other way (creating a GitHub Release, pushing it to a private server, ...)

 ## Example usage